 Effects Preferences allow customizing audio effects, applied to encoded audio.
-Volume adjusting, Fade-in, and Fade-out, Trimming of silence and Limiting of duration can be managed in Effects Preferences tab.
+Volume adjusting, Fade-in, and Fade-out, Trimming of silence, and Limiting of duration can be managed in the Effects Preferences tab.

 To open Effects Preferences tab, choose Converter > Preferences > Effects.

 - Peak Normalization